ME-Catalyst/sensingcam-ming-starter/docs/ROADMAP.md

 - [ ] Deploy InfluxDB retention policies and downsampling tasks to manage clip metadata growth.
 - [ ] Build Grafana dashboards that juxtapose live HLS playback with anomaly KPIs.
 - [ ] Introduce automated health checks (`scripts/verify_stack.sh` in CI or cron) and alerting for service downtime.
+- [ ] Populate `tests/` with repeatable smoke tests that exercise the compose stack in CI.
 - [ ] Conduct tabletop exercise covering credential rotation and incident response.

 **Exit Criteria**